Wyliemaster/spwn-rng/README.md

 - rng(seed: @number, size: @number) -> @counter
     - generates a random number

-An example of using RNG is shown below
+An example of using RNG is shown below and inside of [example.spwn](https://github.com/Wyliemaster/spwn-rng/blob/main/example.spwn)
 ```spwn
 extract import "rng.spwn"; //import the lib